terminusdb/terminusdb-knowledge/succinct-data-structures-whitepaper/README.md

 # Introduction

-The TerminusDB whitepaper is distributed with terminus-server as a pdf.
+The TerminusDB whitepaper "Succinct Data Structures and Delta Encoding for Modern Databases" gives an overview of the underlying datastructures use by terminus-store.
+You can find it in this repository as a pdf.

 However, it is also possible to build it from latex.